blog-post-banner

 [PLAIN]http://xxxxx.bemobtracks.com/postback?cid=[ml_sub1]&payout=[payout_decimal]&txid=OPTIONAL&status=OPTIONAL[/PLAIN]

-Grab tag URL and paste it in the popup window, like this:
+Copy the tag URL and paste it into the popup window:

 12_6.png

-And then hit the GENERATE a URL POSTBACK button once you are done.
+Then click GENERATE a URL POSTBACK once you're done.

 13_6.png